ltspicer/LTspice-Show-7-Segment/README.md

 There you select the required voltages.
 The name of the simulation with the extension .txt is suggested as the file name.
 The program later searches for these voltages in the header of the text file, notes the respective column and displays it.
 If necessary, the column names can be adjusted in the settings in the first window.
 If desired, 2 further signals can be processed (x1 and x2).

 Execute s7s.py now (or s7s_EN.exe) and open the desired txt file.

+After calling, opening the txt file and making further adjustments, press "Complete".
+Most of the time the defaults are fine.
+Otherwise adjust if necessary.
+Now the 7-segment and the 4 additional LEDs are animated.

 Start time: Start of the considered time range in seconds (preset: 0.0000)

 Stop time: End of the considered time range in seconds (preset: 999.9999)